burneme/Liedanzeiger/README.md

 ### cntrl-K ###
 and
 ### x ###
-,

 ### ro ###

-to set read-only, then reboot (replug) and use new wifi pw.
+then to set read-only, reboot (replug) and use new wifi pw.

-ro

 The small changes for a second system acting as a slave will follow on request.
 Have fun and distribute it.